Router Configuration

 - Private Router with Tunneler

-This is an example of generating a public router configuration with the ziti
+This is an example of generating a public router configuration with the ziti CLI.

 #!/usr/bin/env bash